Source-Alchemists/AyBorg/README.md

 With our built-in auditing functionality, you'll have more control over your processes and data, leading to improved efficiency.

-**:bangbang: AyBorg is still in its early stages of development and our API is still fluid and may change.
-If you happen to come across any bugs, please don't hesitate to report them - we'd be grateful for your help!**

 ## Agents

 AyBorg's **Agents** are specially designed services for automating processes.
 Using the **AyBorg.Gateway**, they can communicate with other areas of the application.
 These powerful tools are ideal for optimizing your workflow and can help increase your efficiency.